mamba-org/mamba/README.md

 ## Support us

-For questions, you can also join us on the [QuantStack Chat](https://gitter.im/QuantStack/Lobby) or on the [Conda channel](https://gitter.im/conda/conda) (note that this project is not officially affiliated with `conda` or Anaconda Inc.).
+For questions, you can also join us on the [Conda Zulip](https://conda.zulipchat.com/#narrow/channel/457607-general) (note that this project is not officially affiliated with `conda` or Anaconda Inc.).

 ## License